ZHKKKe/MODNet/README.md

 - **Supervised Training**: Train MODNet on a labeled matting dataset
 - **SOC Adaptation**: Adapt a trained MODNet to an unlabeled dataset

-In the code comments, we provide examples for using the functions.
+In code comments, we provide examples for using the functions.

 ## PPM Benchmark